jojomondag/FileToMarkdown/docs/BROWSER.md

 </html>
 ```

-For supported file types and features, see [Converters Documentation](CONVERTERS.md).
+For the list of supported file types and conversion features, see [Converters Documentation](CONVERTERS.md).

 ---